-- 8.4 The Service Provider will supply the item to be pre-qualified.
-That item may either be an existing service address or an existing FSL identifier. - 8.5 For an existing address to be pre-qualified, the LFC will need to identify an individual FSL at the specified address.
-If the LFC is unable to automatically identify an address location, a Special Manual Pre-qualification will be required for the given address.
+- The Service Provider will supply the item to be pre-qualified.
+That item may either be an existing service address or an existing FSL. - 8.5 For an existing address to be pre-qualified, the LFC will match an individual FSL at the specified address.
+If the LFC is unable to automatically identify an address location, a Special Manual Prequalification Investigation will be required for the given address.